 Waka-matsuri Festival

-Held on the second Sunday of May at the Kishu Tosho-gu Shrine which was built by Yorinobu Tokugawa in memory of his late father, the highlight of the Waka-matsuri Festival is the special procession that takes place.
+Held at Kishu Toshogu—a shrine built by Tokugawa Yorinobu in memory of his late father—on the Sunday closest to the 17th (his father’s death anniversary), is the special procession that takes place.

 The festival commences with a team of men charging valiantly down Kishu Tosho-gu Shrine's 108 stone steps with the festival mikoshi (portable shrine) on their shoulders.
 Following that, the mikoshi is paraded around the Wakaura area as part of a procession which leaves the shrine at 12 p.m. and features Japanese drumming (taiko), Saika-odori dancing, and wooden sword wielding performances (naginatafuri).